 Online reviews, particularly off-site reviews, are also useful sources of information.
 And your customer will often include in their review why they purchased the product, revealing a pain point.

 If Forrester, Gartner, IDC, IHS Markit, or another market research firm publishes a report on your industry, consider purchasing it.
 These provide a third-party’s objective and highly revealing insights into pain points for customers.
 They can help you to identify customer behavior and possibly open your eyes to new, undetected viewpoints.

 Account teams address customers and their pain points every single day.
 But then what?
 If there’s no established process in place to capture that intelligence and make use of it, it’s a lost opportunity.
 Make sure your account teams are wrapped into a feedback system, and leverage your CRM software as needed.

 Why guess what your audience’s pain points are when you could just ask!
 Take customers and prospects out to lunch or dinner.
 People open up and talk much more over food than they would in a bland, corporate conference room.
 A restaurant, cafe or bar can be the perfect environment for authentic insight.

-What does any of this have to do with SEO?
+How does this improve SEO?
 Customer pain points provide a deep, rich pool of insights to give you an advantage over the competition.
-You can directly address your audience’s biggest challenges and frustrations throughout the funnel and provide solutions where your competitors are missing in action.
+You can directly address your audience’s biggest challenges and frustrations throughout the conversion funnel and provide solutions where your competitors are missing in action.

 A content strategy centered on solving customer problems and powered by enterprise SEO leads to traffic and conversions.
 To that end, here’s a fool-proof, seven-part process that will help you translate the customer pain points you identify into SEO gold: